 What is chlorine?

-Chlorine is a common element in nature, where it is usually found combined with other elements.
-The largest amount of chlorine on earth is found in the oceans as sodium chloride or salt.
+Chlorine is a common element in nature, where it is usually combined with other elements.
+The largest amount of chlorine on earth is in the oceans as sodium chloride or salt.
 In fact, salt and water are the most common ingredients used to manufacture the chlorine used in your drinking water.